Gaming Is Far Ahead of Retail, Financial Services and Travel Companies

 The 2013 Mobile Sophistication and Strategy study was conducted by EConsultancy in association with Kontagent.
 It includes more than 1,300 respondents from both product and marketing executives at brands, agency and key verticals like gaming, retail, financial services and travel companies.
 The executive brief is available for download here.

 Econsultancy helps clients achieve digital marketing and ecommerce excellence through access to intelligence and capabilities development resources.
 These include premium subscriptions, research, training and elearning, consulting and events.
 Founded in 1999 and with over 190,000 registered users worldwide, Econsultancy is a leading authority in its field.
 Every day, it enables clients to make better decisions, find the best suppliers, look smart in meetings and accelerate the growth of their organizations through digital.
 Visit us here for more information.

-Kontagent is the leading mobile analytics platform provider for business enterprises, application developers, marketers and producers.
-Kontagent tracks over 250 million monthly active users, thousands of applications, and more than 250 billion events each month for customers around the globe.
-Its unique people, process and platform approach to MCI lets companies translate their metrics into actionable, data-driven business decisions.
-The company's proprietary mobile analytics solution, kSuite, was built from the ground up to help organizations gather, analyze and use their data to grow and dominate in the mobile marketplace.
-Kontagent has more than 100 employees and has offices in San Francisco, New Jersey, Toronto, London, Seoul and Tokyo.
-Its clients range from medium to enterprise-level companies from all over the world, including North America, Asia, Europe and Latin America.
-For more information, visit www.kontagent.com and follow Kontagent on Twitter @Kontagent.
+Kontagent is the leading mobile analytics platform provider for mobile-focused businesses.
+Kontagent tracks over 400 million monthly active users, thousands of applications, and more than 350 billion events each month for customers worldwide.
+The company enables businesses to translate their metrics into actionable, data-driven business decisions.
+Kontagent is headquartered in San Francisco, with additional offices in London, New Jersey, Toronto, Seoul and Tokyo.
+For more information, visit www.kontagent.com and follow Kontagent on Facebook and on Twitter @Kontagent.